saad4is/starter-hugo-academic/content/authors/admin/_index.md

     - course: M.S. in Software Engineering
       institution: National University of Computer and Emerging Sciences
       year: 2017
+email: null
 superuser: true
 highlight_name: true
-title: Saad Shafiq
-email:
 ---
 I primarily focus on Machine Learning applications, with ample experience in Full Stack .Net development, Blockchain technologies, C#, R, and Python.
 Considering myself an ambitious tech-savvy, I firmly believe in exploring contemporary technologies and utilizing those to enhance the organizational performance.
+Please feel free to reach out if you wish to engage in a conversation regarding my work, explore new research perspectives, and potentially embark on a collaborative journey.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.